 A Morning Tour

-As 10:30 approaches, head toward the 1850 House Museum bookstore, where you'll meet up with a docent from the Friends of the Cabildo historical preservation society for a fascinating walking tour of the French Quarter, which focuses on history, architecture, and folklore.
-Tours are $15 ($10 for students) and do not require an advance reservation.
+As 10:30 a.m. approaches, head toward the 1850 House Museum bookstore, where you'll meet up with a docent from the Friends of the Cabildo historical preservation society for a fascinating walking tour of the French Quarter, which focuses on history, architecture, and folklore.
+Tours are $22 ($17 for students, seniors, and active military) and do not require an advance reservation.

-Alternatives: The Historic Voodoo Museum at 724 Dumaine St. offers a 3-hour supernaturally-themed French Quarter walking tour which includes entry to the museum and a trip to Marie Laveau's tomb in St. Louis Cemetery No. 1.
-It also starts at 10:30 and costs $19; reservations are recommended.
+Alternatives: The Historic Voodoo Museum at 724 Dumaine St. offers a three-hour supernaturally themed French Quarter walking tour that includes entry to the museum and a trip to Marie Laveau's tomb in St. Louis Cemetery No. 1.
+It also starts at 10:30 a.m. and costs $29; reservations are recommended.

 If you like art, you might also consider strolling down Royal Street to see the many art galleries located there.
 And if antiques float your boat, don't miss M.S.
-Rau, an ultra-high-end antique dealer whose storefront is like a museum of decorative arts.
+Rau Antiques, an ultra-high-end antique dealer whose storefront is like a museum of decorative arts.

-If you're looking for uncommon souvenirs, one of my favorite places is Kitchen Witch, a cookbook store at 631 Toulouse St., where you can pick up a great Louisiana cookbook and, if you'd like them, dinner recommendations.
-Another fun stop for souvenirs is a simple one: Rouse's, at 701 Royal Street.
-Yep, it's just a plain old grocery store, but if you've never browsed the spice or seasoning sections at a Louisiana grocery store, you're in for a treat.
+A fun stop for souvenirs is a simple one: Rouses Market, at 701 Royal St. Yes, it's just a plain old grocery store, but if you've never browsed the spice or seasoning sections at a Louisiana grocery store, you're in for a treat.

 For dinner, consider taking in one of New Orleans' old-line restaurants, most of which are found in the French Quarter, for a taste of times gone by.
 Antoine's, the oldest family-run restaurant in the United States (it dates back to 1840) is a good choice, but make sure you have a jacket, fellas, as they're required for men.

-You can't come to New Orleans without hearing some live music, and one of the best venues in town is Preservation Hall, at 726 Saint Peter St. Doors open at 8:00 almost every night (except when there's a festival on) and the music starts at 8:15.
+You can't come to New Orleans without hearing some live music, and one of the best venues in town is Preservation Hall, at 726 Saint Peter St. Doors open at 8 p.m. almost every night (except when there's a festival on) and the music starts at 8:15 p.m..
 The venue is all-ages with no drinking or smoking allowed, and the music is world-class.
 The spectacular Preservation Hall Jazz Band is the house band and plays more often than not, but even if they're off on tour, their seats are filled by some of the town's many other great jazz musicians.
-Admission is $15 per person.
+Admission begins at $20 per person.

 And from there, you can choose your own adventure.
 Head back to the hotel and get a good night's sleep?
 Stroll a bit further down Bourbon and see what kind of trouble you can get into?
 Perhaps a combination of the two?
 It's up to you, friend.